david-alber/Infearing-Key-Biological-Tasks/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
  <img src="https://github.com/david-alber/Infearing-Key-Biological-Tasks/blob/master/Images/A1decay.png" width="320" height="300" />  |  <img src="https://github.com/david-alber/Infearing-Key-Biological-Tasks/blob/master/Images/A1decay.png" width="320" height="300" /> |  <img src="https://github.com/david-alber/Infearing-Key-Biological-Tasks/blob/master/Images/A2decay.png" width="320" height="300" />

-Selection of one GO- expression for each archetype, according to the maximal descent away from the archetype, i.e. most negativeslope for linear regression.
-Suggesting thatBiocarta Blymphocyte Phathway,Reactome Unwinding of DNAandReactome EndosomalVacuolary Pathwaycan be linked to key biological tasks.
+Selection of one GO- expression for each archetype, according to the maximal descent away from the archetype, i.e. most negative slope for linear regression.
+Suggesting that Biocarta Blymphocyte Phathway, Reactome Unwinding of DNA and Reactome Endosomal Vacuolary Pathwaycan be linked to key biological tasks.

 ### How to contribute
 Fork from the `Developer`- branch and pull request to merge back into the original `Developer`- branch.